HeinDuijf/OpenMind/README.md

 This repository is associated with a paper on the epistemic value of open-mindedness (under review).
 The paper investigates the conditions under which open-mindedness will be epistemically valuable.
+One of the central features of the analysis is that it represents an agent's competence and evaluative capacities using *gradual scales*.
+Another novel feature is that it starts with three realistic
+assumptions:
-One of the novel features of the analysis is that it starts with some realistic assumptions: (1) people are not perfectly competent in forming their own opinions, (2) people are not perfectly capable of evaluating the claims put forward by others, and (3) people can only give consideration to a limited number of arguments or opinions.
+1. people are not perfectly competent in forming their own opinions,
+2. people are not perfectly capable of evaluating the claims put forward by others, and
+3. people can only give consideration to a limited number of arguments or opinions.

 This repository contains code for computing the epistemic benefits of open-mindedness, and for creating the figures of the paper.
 These results are visualized as heatmaps